 9. Corey Schiller and his Best friend are majority stakeholders in the company

 When Corey first came to work for Power Home Remodeling he didn’t have any purchased interest in the company.
 He was joined by his best friend at the time, Asher Raphael, and the two served as co-CEOs for a short period of time.
 As things progressed, the two buddies both grew with the company and between the two of them, they own the majority of interest in Power Home Remodeling.
-While Corey is now solo as the CEO, Asher serves as the chief strategic officer.
+Corey and Asher are both currently co-CEOs of Power Home Remodeling and have been since being appointed to that title.

 10. Corey and Asher have complementary work styles